 - Invoice factoring company collects 8,000 from the customer

-The invoice factoring process diagram used in this article is available for download in PDF format by following the link below
+Additionally the invoice factoring diagram used in this article is available for download in PDF format at the link below

-Invoice factoring is particularly relevant to a high growth, start up business as it allows short term funding to grow as the business itself grows, helping to avoid some of the risks of overtrading.
+Invoice factoring is particularly relevant to a high growth, start up business.
+It allows short term funding to grow as the business itself grows.
+In turn this helps avoid some of the risks of overtrading.

-The level of finance available from factoring receivables (65% – 85% of invoice value), tends to be significantly higher than that provided by a bank loan, which typically values accounts receivable at 50% of their face value.
+The level of finance available from factoring receivables is typically between 65% – 85% of invoice value.
+This tends to be significantly higher than that provided by a bank loan, which typically values accounts receivable at 50% of their face value.

 In addition, invoice factoring also provides the administration of accounts receivable collection facilities, and bad debt protection.

-Despite these advantages, invoice factoring is regarded as an expensive form of finance, as the fees and interest on cash advances can be substantial.
-For that reason it is not seen as a sustainable long term approach to funding, and is more suited to high growth situations where working capital requirements increase rapidly and cash is in short supply.
-In addition, unfortunately, invoice factoring it is often viewed as indicating that a business has cash flow problems.
+Despite these advantages, invoice factoring is a relatively expensive form of finance.
+The fees and interest on cash advances can be substantial.
+For that reason it is not seen as a sustainable long term approach to funding.
+It is more suited to high growth situations where working capital requirements increase rapidly and cash is in short supply.
+In addition, unfortunately, factoring it is often viewed as indicating that a business has cash flow problems.